Northern White Cedar: Uses, Identification, and Growth Rate

 • This monoecious tree, Therefore, has two types of flowers in it (male and female flower).
 Its flower is 1/2 inch long, egg-shaped, and green.
 Their flowers are always in pairs of 2 to 6.

-Northern White Cedar bark
+Northern White Cedar Bark

 The color of the bark varies from pale brown to reddish-brown.
 The color of the newly grown bark is brownish or reddish-brown and its color becomes gray with the age of the tree.